jaircaribeh/covid/README.md

 So with that compression I can know what I could do to present the data.

-Show the world data of new cases, and new cases of married death by covid.
+Show the world data of new cases, and new cases of death by covid.

 Analyze covid in brazil and point out which regions were most affected.